 In a large pan over medium-high heat, add just enough oil to coat the pan lightly.
 Discarding the marinade, add the chicken cutlets and cook, turning once, until the cutlets have browned and cooked through, 5 to 6 minutes total.
 Transfer the cutlets to a plate and set aside.
 When they have cooled, slice into long strips that are 1/4 to 1/2 inch thick.

-To assemble: Prepare the rice paper wrappers.* Place 2 or 3 chicken strips down the center of the wrapper, leaving a 1-inch margin at each end of the wrapper.
+Place 2 or 3 chicken strips down the center of the wrapper, leaving a 1-inch margin at each end of the wrapper.
 On top of the chicken, layer enough snow peas strips to lightly cover the chicken.
 Next, add a layer of rice vermicelli and top with a layer of lettuce strips.
 Pull one side of the rice paper tightly over the filling, folding over the two ends to form something that looks like an envelope, and then roll over the remaining portion of wrapper to form the roll.
 If desired, cut in half diagonally.
 Repeat with the remaining wrappers and fillings.

 Serve immediately or cover the rolls with a damp cloth for no more than an hour before serving.
 Serve with the dipping sauce.